 \section{Computational Examples}

-We first study two synthetic examples arising in a dynamical systems context, before revisiting the `bobble-head problem' introduced in \cite{lederman2014}, which resembles \cref{exmp:intro}.
+We first study a synthetic example arising in a dynamical systems context, before revisiting the `bobble-head problem' introduced in \cite{lederman2014}.
 The latter is a dynamical system in disguise but, nevertheless, showcases the ability of our architecture to identify common/uncommon underlying structures, that can be further used to generate high-dimensional images.
 Finally, we discuss an example where the two sets of observations are separated by a consistent time shift.
-This allows us to effectively learn a time-stepping map for an evolving system.
+This allows us to effectively learn a time-stepping map (a ``world model") for an evolving dynamical system.

 For additional details regarding the data generation, see \cref{app:net_data}.